sohrab-/mule4-openshift/README.md

 * `image`: An OpenShift-ready Mule 4 base image
 * `sample-app`: A sample Mule 4 application to build and deploy on top of the base image

-Refer to the README file in each repo for more details.
+Refer to the README file in each directory for more details.

 Environment
 ---